EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

 .. code-block:: bash

-   conda env create -n specdeepmap --file=https://raw.githubusercontent.com/EnMAP-Box/enmap-box/main/.env/conda/specdeepmap_cpu.yml -c conda-forge -y
+   conda env create -n specdeepmap_cpu_time_capsul --file=https://raw.githubusercontent.com/EnMAP-Box/enmap-box/main/enmapbox/apps/SpecDeepMap/conda_envs/specdeepmap_cpu_time_capsul.yml

 For GPU version with cuda 12.4 run the following command in miniconda shell.
-If you need newer cuda version you can also create just the cpu environment and run a re-force install with newer cuda version (see step 2. of cuda enable installation).
+If you need newer cuda version you can also create just the cpu environment and run a force-reinstall with newer cuda version (see step 2. of cuda enable installation).

 .. code-block:: bash

-   conda env create -n specdeepmap --file=https://raw.githubusercontent.com/EnMAP-Box/enmap-box/main/.env/conda/specdeepmap_cuda.yml -c conda-forge -y
+   conda env create -n specdeepmap_gpu_time_capsul --file=https://raw.githubusercontent.com/EnMAP-Box/enmap-box/main/enmapbox/apps/SpecDeepMap/conda_envs/specdeepmap_gpu_time_capsul.yml

+If you want to use a newer CUDA version, you can first create the CPU environment, then manually re-install PyTorch using the appropriate pip install command (as shown in Step 2: Install PyTorch with CUDA).
+Activate environment using conda activate specdeepmap_cpu_time_capsul or conda activate specdeepmap_gpu_time_capsul

 Getting started